 Favourite quote: “I have not failed.
 I’ve just found 10,000 ways that won’t work” Thomas Edison.

 My original area of expertise was as a research biochemist and lecturer, achieving my degree and PhD at Sussex University.
 Having enjoyed a postdoc position in New Zealand I returned to the UK and continued to teach for the Open University and Anglia Ruskin University (Cambridge).
 Looking for a new challenge (and a permanent contract, academia is not great for that!)
-I worked as a practice manager and deputy RPS for a busy mixed veterinary group based between three sites responsible for all the Health and Safety on site including that relating to the X-ray units used for both on- and off-site imaging.
+I worked as a practice manager and deputy RPS for a busy mixed veterinary group based between three sites, I was responsible for all the Health and Safety on site including that relating to the X-ray units used for both on- and off-site imaging.
 Whilst in this role I met Steve, I joined Steve and Debbie in 2013, and, having completed the University of Strathclyde Certificate of Professional Development in Radiation Protection in Association with AURPO course in 2014 went on to gain full accreditation as a RPA and RWA in 2015.
-I am a member of SRP and AUPRO and a member of the HERT (Higher Education Research & Teaching) working group and this year I have been invited to join ICRP Task Group 110 on veterinary applications of ionising radiation.
 I am also on the current list of Medical Physics Experts.
-I am currently on maternity leave with my first child, Thomas, who is by far my most challenging roll.

 Favourite quote: ‘Be yourself; everyone else is taken.’

 RPA / RWA / MPE BSc (Hons) MSRP